 Stage 1 – Exhibition and submissions

-A public briefing was held at 10.00am on Thursday 12 September 2019 at Planning Panels Victoria.
+A public briefing was held on Thursday 12 September 2019 at Planning Panels Victoria.

-The purpose of the briefing was for the Department of Environment, Land, Water and Planning to present an overview of the background and work done on the planning for Golf Strategy and the draft Planning Guidelines for Golf Course Redevelopment.
+The purpose of the briefing was for the Department of Environment, Land, Water and Planning to present an overview of the background and work undertaken on the planning for Golf Strategy and the preparation of draft Planning Guidelines for Golf Course Redevelopment.

 The slides presented during the Public Briefing by the Golf Course Redevelopment Standing Advisory Committee and those presented by the Department of Environment, Land, Water and Planning can be found here:

-The Advisory Committee is required to submit its report to the Minister for Planning as soon as practicable but no later than 40 business days from the collection of submissions or 20 business days from the completion of workshop or forums.
+The Advisory Committee is required to submit its report to the Minister for Planning as soon as practicable but no later than 20 business days from the completion of workshop or forums.